OpenShare/openshare/README.md

 | data-open-share-media          | Required.
 URL of image to pin
 | data-open-share-url            | URL to share with image
 | data-open-share-description    |
-| data-open-share-dynamic        | Fetch new attribute values on every share, useful if dynamically updating
+| data-open-share-dynamic        | Fetch new attribute values on every share

 ### LinkedIn ####